entropyxyz/program-metadata-http-service/README.md

 ## Requirements:

 Docker is required in order to build programs deterministically and git is required to be able to clone program repos.
+You also need the `cargo-metadata` binary.
+If you have rust installed this comes by default, so the simplest was to get it is to install rust.

 ## Usage:

 Start the http server with:
 `cargo run`

+This will start listening on port 3000.
+To use port 1234:

+`cargo run -- 1234`

 The following http usage examples use the http client [httpie](https://httpie.io).